jasongilman/proto-repl/README.md

 ## Installation

 `apm install proto-repl` or go to your Atom settings, select "+ Install" and search for "proto-repl".

+Make sure that the path to the `lein` command is correct in the proto-repl settings.
+Use `which lein` in a terminal to get the path.

 ### Dependencies